Meyer Lemon Bars with a Coconut Crust

-The addition of toasted coconut lends the perfect bite to these already insanely delicious bars.
+The addition of toasted coconut in the short bread crust only adds to these already insanely delicious bars.
 Using meyer lemons in place of the standard lemon is an easy substitute.
 Meyer Lemons are a cross between a mandarin orange and regular lemon.
 This hybrid citrus is slightly sweet, less tart than a regular lemon and produces a crazy amount of juice.
-Know that these bars are equally delicious made with the standard lemon but if you can find meyer lemons in the store (they are in season right now!) or you’re lucky enough to grow them in your backyard then please use them in this dessert.
+Know that these bars are equally delicious made with the standard lemon but if you can find meyer lemons in the store or you’re lucky enough to grow them in your backyard then use them by all means.

 The traditional lemon bar is taken to new heights with meyer lemons and coconut in the crust.
 Buttery, citrus perfection!